Israr Ahmed

 to found Tanzeem-e-Islami.
 Like many other Sunni Islamic activists/revivalists he preached that the teachings of the Qur'an and the Sunnah and divine law of Sharia must be implemented in all spheres of life, that the Caliphate must be restored as a true Islamic state, and that Western values and influences were a threat to Islam and Pakistan.
-He was also known for his belief that Pakistan, not Arab lands, should be the foundation for a new caliphate, and that democratic governance was un-Islamic.
+He was also known for his staunch belief that only Pakistan, not any Arab land, should be the foundation for a new caliphate, and that democratic governance was un-Islamic.

 He was awarded the Sitara-i-Imtiaz, the third-highest civilian award from Pakistan, in 1981.

 Early life and education

-Israr Ahmad was born on 26 April 1932 into a Ranghar Muslim Rajput family in Hisar, Punjab (in present-day Haryana, India).
-His ancestral roots lie in the Muzaffarnagar district (in present-day Uttar Pradesh, India) but following the 1857 war of independence his grandfather's properties were confiscated so the family moved to Hisar.
-His father was a civil servant in the British government who relocated his family from Hisar to Montgomery, now Sahiwal, Punjab Province of Pakistan.
+Dr. Israr Ahmad was born on 26 April 1932, into a Ranghar family of Muslim Rajputs in Hisar, a city in the Punjab Province of British India (now in Haryana, India).
+His ancestral roots lie in the Muzaffarnagar district of modern-day Western Uttar Pradesh, but following the 1857 War of Independence, his grandfather's properties were confiscated, so the family moved to Hisar.
+His father was a civil servant in the British government who relocated his family from Hisar to Montgomery, now Sahiwal, in the West Punjab province of the Dominion of Pakistan (now in Punjab, Pakistan).

-After graduating from a local high school, Israr Ahmad moved to Lahore to attend the King Edward Medical University in 1950.
+After graduating from a local high school, Dr. Israr Ahmad moved to Lahore to attend the King Edward Medical University in 1950.
 He received his MBBS degree from King Edward Medical University in 1954 and began practising medicine.
 In addition, he obtained his master's degree in Islamic Studies from the University of Karachi in 1965.

-Israr Ahmad worked briefly for Muslim Student's Federation in the Independence Movement and, following the creation of Pakistan in 1947, for the Islami Jami`yat-e-Talaba and then in 1950 joined Jamaat-e-Islami led by Abul Ala Maududi.
+Dr. Israr Ahmad worked briefly for Muslim Student's Federation in the Independence Movement and, following the creation of Pakistan in 1947, for the Islami Jami`yat-e-Talaba and then in 1950 joined Jamaat-e-Islami led by Abul Ala Maududi.
 He left the party when the latter opted for participating in electoral politics in 1957 in the belief that involvement in national politics was irreconcilable with the revolutionary methodology adopted by the Jama'at in the pre-1947 period.
 His interest in Islam and philosophy grew further and he subsequently moved to Karachi in the 1960s, where he enrolled in Karachi University to study Islam.